 Will Rhinoplasty Correct My Breathing?

-Many Connecticut men and women think of rhinoplasty as a purely aesthetic procedure.
+Many Houston men and women think of rhinoplasty as a purely aesthetic procedure.
 After all, rhinoplasty is often performed to change an unattractive looking nose, correct a crooked nose or otherwise make your nose fit better with your facial features.
-However, functional rhinoplasty is a very common procedure, one that many Connecticut men and women undergo to correct breathing problems.
+However, functional rhinoplasty is a very common procedure, one that many Houston men and women undergo to correct breathing problems.
 Read on to learn more about functional rhinoplasty and how Dr. Craig & Dr. Fusi can help you with this procedure.

 How Do I Know if I Need Functional Rhinoplasty?